-In June 2020, Oracle released their fourth-quarter financial reports.
-We were very interested; once again wondering if Oracle are still neglecting their core customers to prioritise focusing on Cloud?
+In June 2020, Oracle released their Q4 financial reports.
+We were curious; are Oracle still neglecting their core customers to focus on the Cloud?

-Traditional licencing and support seems to be stagnating
+Traditional licensing and support seems to be stagnating

-In Q4, revenue for Oracle’s Cloud services, and license support – their most significant profit margin – reached $6.8 billion, up 1% year-over-year.
-For the full year, Cloud services and license support revenues were $27.4 billion total, up 3%.
+In their fourth quarter, revenue for Oracle’s Cloud services and licence support – their most significant profit margin – reached $6.8 billion, up 1% year-over-year.
+For the full year, Cloud services and licence support revenues were $27.4 billion total, up 3%.

 Evidently, large portions of the ERP market are still relying on Oracle to support them.
 Meanwhile, recent reports from Oracle suggest that many organisations are currently delaying modernisation projects because of the pandemic.
-These organisations will continue to pay support fees for their ‘legacy’ systems, but while they’re unable to upgrade, those fees are going to Oracle with very minimal return.
+These organisations will continue to pay support fees for their “legacy” systems.
+While they’re unable to upgrade, those fees are going to Oracle with very minimal return.

-One thing that does stand out though: 1% is only a small increase to their support revenue, considering Oracle apply a 4% automatic increase to their customers.
-Does this mean that Oracle are losing customers?
-Or are Oracle putting those numbers elsewhere – like into their Cloud business?
+One thing does stand out though.
+1% is a small increase to their support revenue, considering Oracle apply a 4% automatic increase to their customers.
+Does this mean that Oracle are losing customers, or are Oracle putting those numbers elsewhere like into their Cloud business?

 Cloud figures seem to be soaring

 Fusion ERP, Fusion HCM, NetSuite ERP – the Cloud revenues are all up by at least 25% each.